Last Updated on December 8, 2025 by John Berry

 Whether or not this propagation is useful depends on the efficiency of the various mechanisms.
 That efficiency depends in turn on the propagation mode (as a set of connected mechanisms), equipment used and frequency of the signal.

-Engineers like me have designed communications systems to exploit particular modes.
+Engineers have designed communications systems to exploit particular modes.
 Radio amateurs (or ‘hams’) can investigate, analyse and research using low-cost equipment to probe those modes and propose new.
 The goal is greater understanding of the science of the atmosphere – and having some fun along the way.

 Professional and amateur worlds

-Engineers, like me in my former professional life, design systems for society.
+Engineers design systems for society.
 They want high effectiveness, supporting communication for high percentages of time and locations.
 Radio hams are happy with very low effectiveness.
 They will rejoice in a fleeting communication.
 But those fleeting communications build understanding.
 And understanding feeds new modes that engineers may subsequently exploit.

 This site

-The site is a continual work in progress starting in 2021 and hopefully spanning many years.
+The site is a continual work in progress I started in 2021 and it will likely span many years.

 In the menu above, you’ll find a note of my station, my areas of interest and how to contact me.
-The central body of the site, with papers, is in the knowledgebase.
+The central body of the site, with papers, is in the Knowledgebase.